-Keith Clemence moved, seconded by Catherine Schleis, to require all foreign trained dentists, prior to applying for Wisconsin licensure, would need to: first successfully pass National Boards Part I and II, attend an ADA accredited dental school for a minimum of 2 years, which would result in the candidate receiving a DDS/DMD degree, successfully pass either CRDTS or WREB;

-and in addition, all foreign trained applicants are acted on by the credentialing committee.
+Keith Clemence moved, seconded by Catherine Schleis, to require all foreign trained dentists, prior to applying for Wisconsin licensure, would need to: first successfully pass National Boards Part I and II, attend an ADA accredited dental school for a minimum of 2 years, which would result in the candidate receiving a DDS/DMD degree, successfully pass either CRDTS or WREB; and in addition, all foreign trained applicants are acted on by the credentialing committee.
 Motion carried unanimously.

-Similar requirements (as stated in the motion above) are used in 21 states for licensure of graduates of foreign trained dental schools and in total, the majority of states require a DDS/DMD degree from an ADA accredited dental school.
+Similar requirements (as stated in the motion above) are used in 21 states for licensure of graduates of foreign trained dental schools and the majority of states require a DDS/DMD degree from an ADA accredited dental school.
 (Ex.
 1, p.
 54)

-While other applicants received licenses with qualifications similar to Dr. Youssef's, once the Board became aware of the errors and inconsistencies of the process as cited in the Canadian study, the Board, with advice from counsel, stopped issuing licenses.
+Once the Board became aware of the errors and inconsistencies of the process as cited in the Canadian study, the Board, with advice from counsel, stopped issuing licenses.
 (Ex.
 1, p.
 51)